Programmatic Advertising vs Google Ads:

 Google Ads has a clear, decisive advantage in categories with strong search demand.
 If people are actively searching for what you sell, that's where you want to be.
 The intent signal is explicit.
 You know exactly what someone is looking for, which means you can match your messaging to their specific need at that exact moment.

 The measurement story is cleaner in Google Ads too.
 Click to conversion is traceable with basic setup.
 You can see exactly which keywords are generating revenue, what the conversion rate is from click to purchase, and what your ROAS is at the keyword level.
-That clarity is valuable, particularly when you're justifying budget to stakeholders who want direct attribution.
+That clarity is useful, particularly when you're justifying budget to stakeholders who want direct attribution.

 Programmatic takes over in situations where search demand is low, where visual and video formats matter more than text, or where you need to build awareness in a population that hasn't started searching for you yet.